DrakirL/DrakirL.github.io/p10/attributes.md

 ## Strength
 Your physical power.
 Used to lift, damage, and withstand force from physical objects and creatures. <br>
-Skills: Athletics, Brawn, Endurance, and Intimidation. <br>
+Skills: Athletics, Brawn, Endurance, and Guts. <br>
 Save: Resist effects that would mess you up, inside or outside, by simply toughing them out.
-Other benefits: Your Strength Value contributes to your carrying capacity, Hit Point Maximum, one of your Martial Skills, and your Martial Might.
+Other benefits: Your Strength Value contributes to your carrying capacity, Hit Point Maximum, and Martial Might.

 ## Agility
 Your motorical coordination.
 Used to move your body or interact with objects with grace or subtelty. <br>
 Skills: Acrobatics, Finesse, Handling, and Stealth. <br>
 Save: Reflexively evade from harmful effects that pass by or burst out in your vicinity.
-Other benefits: Your Agility Value contributes to your Defence, one of your Martial Skills, and your Martial Might.
+Other benefits: Your Agility Value contributes to your Defence and Martial Might.

 ## Will
 Your force of personality.
 Used to influence, manipulate, and inspire friends and foes alike. <br>
 Skills: Authority, Intuition, Performance, Suggestion. <br>
 Save: Push back against detrimental effects through sheer volition. <br>
-Other benefits: Your Will Value contributes to your sanity?
-Attunement?
-Maximum Hit Points?
-Something else?, one of your Magic Skills, and your Magic Might.
+Other benefits: Your Will Value contributes to your Attunement capacity, Mana Point Maximum, and Magic Might.

 ## Intelligence
 Your sharpness of mind.
 Used to recall information or solve problems with reason or wisdom. <br>
 Skills: Crafting, Lore, Investigation, Medicine. <br>
 Save: Snap out of effects that alter how you percieve your surroundings or your sense of self. <br>
-Other benefits: Your Intelligence Value contributes to your Awareness, one of your Magic Skills, and your Magic Might.
+Other benefits: Your Intelligence Value contributes to your total Skill Points, Awareness, and Magic Might.

 # Derived Values
 A character's Maximum HP (at level 0 without bonuses) is equal to 5 + Strength. <br>
 A character's Maximum MP (at level 0 without bonuses) is 5 + Will. <br>
 <br>
-A character's Starting Stress is 10 - Intelligence.
-(Unless Stress is not needed?
-Might not be if the Repeat Penalty feels OK.) <br>
+A character's Starting Stress is 10 - Intelligence. <br>
-A character's Death Threshold is equal to 0 - Will?
-Starting HP?
-5? - Level.
+A character's Death Threshold is equal to 0 - Starting HP (5 + STR + background bonus).

 ## Martial & Magic
 A character's *Martial Might* is equal to 10 + Strength + Agility + Level. <br>